smintio/Portals-ComponentFramework-Interfaces/ComponentFramework/Interfaces/IAssets.md

 ## IAssetsSearch Interface

-The `IAssetsSearch` interface provides actions to search for assets in Smint.io Portals.
+The `IAssetsSearch` interface provides methods to search for assets in Smint.io Portals.

-Actions are only available when `Query asset details` and `Search assets` permission are granted.
+Methods are only available when `Query asset details` and `Search assets` permission are granted.

-### Actions
+### Methods

 #### GetFeatureSupportAsync